mendix/docs/content/refguide/moving-from-8-to-9.md

 Mendix Studio Pro 9 and Mendix Studio 9 give you powerful new tools to enhance your apps.
 For the full list of changes, see the Studio Pro 9 and Studio 9 release notes.
 If you want to upgrade an existing Studio Pro 8 or Studio 8 project to its respective 9 version, please check the information below:

-* If you are upgrading your Studio project from Mendix 8 to 9, see Upgrading from Mendix 8 to 9 for Studio below.
+* If you are upgrading your Studio project from Mendix 8 to 9, see [Upgrading from Mendix 8 to 9 for Studio](#studio-upgrade) below.
-* If you are converting your Mendix app project from Mendix Studio Pro 8 to Studio Pro 9, see Changing Your App Before Upgrading to Studio Pro 9 below.
+* If you are converting your Mendix app project from Mendix Studio Pro 8 to Studio Pro 9, see [Changing Your App Before Upgrading to Studio Pro 9](#studio-pro-upgrade) below.

-## 2 Upgrading from Mendix 8 to 9 for Studio
+## 2 Upgrading from Mendix 8 to 9 for Studio {#studio-upgrade}

-### 2.1 Turn On RCSI
+### 2.1 Turn On RCSI for MS SQL Server

 In order to improve performance and reduce the chance of deadlocks, Mendix 9 requires MS SQL Server to be used with **Read Committed Snapshot Isolation** (RCSI) turned **ON**.

 During the synchronization stage, Mendix 9 will perform a check for the RCSI status and could abort the process if it is not **ON** and the database user lacks the necessary privileges to do so automatically.

-## 3 Changing Your App Before Upgrading to Studio Pro 9
+## 3 Changing Your App Before Upgrading to Studio Pro 9 {#studio-pro-upgrade}

 ### 3.1 Converting Your App Project